A Toy Model of Universality: Reverse Engineering How Networks Learn Group Operations: Introduction

 Do models converge on the same solutions to a task, or are the algorithms implemented arbitrary and unpredictable?
 The \textit{universality hypothesis} \cite{olahZoomIntroductionCircuits2020, liConvergentLearningDifferent2016} asserts that models learn similar features and circuits across different models when trained on similar tasks.
 This is an open question of significant importance to the field of \textit{mechanistic interpretability}.
 The field focuses on reverse engineering state-of-the-art models by identifying circuits \cite{elhageMathematicalFrameworkTransformer21, olssonIncontextLearningInduction2022, nandaProgressMeasuresGrokking2023, wangInterpretabilityWildCircuit2022}, subgraphs of networks consisting sets of tightly linked features and the weights between them.\cite{olahZoomIntroductionCircuits2020}.
 Recently, the field of mechanistic interpretability has increasingly shifted towards finding small, toy models easier to interpret, and employing labor intensive approaches to reverse-engineering specific features and circuits in detail \cite{elhageMathematicalFrameworkTransformer21, wangInterpretabilityWildCircuit2022, nandaProgressMeasuresGrokking2023}.
 If the universality hypothesis holds, then the insights and principles found by studying small models will transfer to state-of-the-art models that are used in practice.
 But if universality is false, then although we may learn some general principles from small models, we should shift focus to developing scalable, more automated interpretability techniques that can directly interpret models of genuine interest.

-In this work, we study to what extent the universality hypothesis is true by interpreting networks trained on composition of group elements in various finite groups.
+In this work, we study to what extent the universality hypothesis is true by interpreting networks trained on composition of group elements in various finite groups \footnote{Code and a demo notebook are available at \href{https://github.com/bilal-chughtai/rep-theory-mech-interp}{https://github.com/bilal-chughtai/rep-theory-mech-interp}}.
 We focus on composition of arbitrary groups as this defines a large family of related tasks, forming an algorithmic test bed for investigating universality.
 We first exhibit a general algorithm by which networks can compute compositions of elements in an arbitrary finite group, using concepts from the mathematical field of representation\footnote{We note our use of the word `representation' is distinct to the usual use of the word representation in the ML literature.} and character theory.
 We do this by building upon the work of \citet{nandaProgressMeasuresGrokking2023}, that reverse-engineered networks trained to grok modular addition$\pmod p$ and found the networks used a Fourier transform and trigonometry (trig) identity based algorithm to compute logits.
-We show that this ad-hoc, trig identity-based algorithm is a special case of our algorithm and that distinct Fourier modes are really \textit{irreducible representations} of the cyclic group.
+We show that this ad-hoc, trig identity-based algorithm is a special case of our algorithm and that distinct Fourier modes are better thought of as distinct \textit{irreducible representations} of the cyclic group.
 Our algorithm and how we find it implemented in network components is described in Figure~\ref{fig:architecture}.

 Representation theory bridges linear algebra and group theory, and studies how group elements can be thought of as matrices.
 At a high level, our algorithm embeds group elements as such matrices, uses its ReLU activations to perform matrix multiplication, and uses the unembed to convert back to group elements.
 We prove correctness of our algorithm using results from representation theory in Section~\ref{algorithm}.